JacopoPan/a-minimalist-guide/Part2.md

 >>> import torch
 >>> print(torch.cuda.is_available())
 ```
-Note: this second test might not succeed in an interactive session (e.g. if `nvidia-smi` reported CUDA 10.0) but still work when you submit your job with `sbatch` to a different partition
+Note: this second test might not succeed in an interactive session (e.g. if `nvidia-smi` reported a different version of CUDA than the one used to install PyTorch) but PyTorch with CUDA still work when you submit your job with `sbatch` to a different partition

 ### Submit your script for execution using `slurm` batch sessions